 - How to use a portfolio in a job interview

 A portfolio showcases your talents and skills.
 Typically, a portfolio includes items such as certificates, transcripts, samples of past work, and letters of recommendation.
-You can use one to make a positive impression when you’re looking for work, applying to a post-secondary school, or planning your career.
+You can use it to make a positive impression when you’re looking for work, applying to a post-secondary school, or planning your career.

 Teachers, designers, engineers, journalists, and many other professionals often show off their work this way.